SDG 17 Partnerships for the goals

 Theme Indicator Value Trend Position in EU Position in EU ranking

-General Land footprint 0.7 hectares per capita in 2021
+General Land footprint A) 0.7 hectares per capita in 2022 decreasing (increase well-being) 8th out of 27 in 2020 Middle ranking

-General Greenhouse gas footprint A) 15.7 tonnes CO2 equivalents per capita in 2022
+General Greenhouse gas footprint A) 13.5 tonnes CO2 equivalents per capita in 2022 17th out of 27 in 2020 Middle ranking

 Colour codes and notes to the dashboards in the Monitor of Well-being

-SDG 17 differs from the other SDGs.
-Its focus is on forming and nurturing partnerships to help achieve the other goals.
-Collaboration, especially in an international context, is essential to strengthen capacity and make the necessary resources available to implement the sustainable-development agenda.
-This requires internationally consistent policies, a cooperative mindset and willingness to enter into new global partnerships.
-In the Dutch context, SDG 17 examines the effects of certain trends in the Netherlands on other countries; this is the criterium used here to determine whether the dashboard indicators are colour-coded green, grey or red.
+The focus here is on forming and maintaining partnerships to help achieve the other goals.
+Cooperation, especially in an international context, is essential in order to strengthen capacity and make the necessary resources available to implement the sustainable development agenda.
+This requires internationally consistent policies, a cooperative environment and the willingness to enter into new global partnerships.
+SDG 17 is concerned with the effects that developments in the Netherlands have on other countries.